Prism: Efficient Test-Time Scaling via Hierarchical Search and Self-Verification for Discrete Diffusion Language Models: Introduction

 Discrete diffusion language models (dLLMs) such as LLaDA~\citep{nie2025large, bie2025llada2}, Seed Diffusion ~\citep{song2025seed}, Mercury~\citep{khanna2025mercury}, and Gemini Diffusion~\citep{deepmind_gemini_diffusion} represent a fundamental departure from the autoregressive (AR) paradigm.
 By generating sequences with iterative denoising from a masked state, dLLMs utilize global bidirectional context at every generation step.
 This parallel, non-autoregressive generation process theoretically makes dLLMs superior candidates for planning and self-correction.

 Previous test-time scaling methods typically allocate additional inference compute along two complementary axes~\citep{muennighoff2025s1}: \emph{(i) length scaling} and \emph{(ii) width scaling}.
 Length scaling extends the reasoning budget by generating longer responses (\textit{e.g.}, chain-of-thought~\citep{wei2022chain}) or increasing iterative refinement steps, whereas width scaling broadens the hypothesis space by exploring multiple candidate trajectories.
 Notably, increasing the number of denoising steps is often a less practical lever for dLLMs.
 In current dLLMs implementations, the default inference schedule is typically already saturated, with the number of generation steps commonly tied to the target sequence length, unlike image generation models where thousands of image tokens can often be predicted with only 10-50 inference steps~\citep{chang2022maskgit,li2025lavida,bai2024meissonic,shi2025muddit,yang2025mmada,xin2025lumina}.
 Consequently, we focus on scaling width by generating $N$ diverse trajectories and selecting the best one to increase the likelihood of finding an optimal answer.
-Yet, realizing this potential is non-trivial: naive best-of-$N$ search for dLLMs is computationally prohibitive, since evaluating $N$ trajectories over $T$ denoising steps requires $O(NT)$ function evaluations (NFE), and standard external verifiers further introduce substantial overhead (\textit{e.g.}, GPU memory).
+Concurrent work, such as HEX~\citep{HEX}, successfully explores a related width-scaling paradigm by ensembling across diverse semi-autoregressive block schedules.
+While this schedule-induced diversity yields strong reasoning gains, it fundamentally relies on exhaustive parallel decoding where all candidate trajectories must run to completion.
+Realizing this potential is non-trivial: naive best-of-$N$ search or HEX~\citep{HEX} for dLLMs is computationally prohibitive, since evaluating $N$ trajectories over $T$ denoising steps requires $O(NT)$ function evaluations (NFE), and standard external verifiers further introduce substantial overhead (\textit{e.g.}, GPU memory).

 To address these bottlenecks, we introduce \textbf{\ours}, an efficient test-time scaling framework tailored for dLLMs.
 First, we propose \textbf{Hierarchical Trajectory Search} (HTS), which employs a geometric decay schedule to progressively prune the active trajectory set and reallocate compute \emph{within the early-to-mid denoising window} when the high-level logic skeleton is formed.
 Second, we introduce \textbf{local branching via partial re-masking}, an exploration operator that preserves high-confidence tokens as a stable ``logic skeleton" while selectively re-masking low-confidence positions to explore diverse implementations under the same solution plan.
 Third, we replace external reward models with \textbf{Self-Verified Feedback}(SVF): we reuse the same dLLM as a lightweight binary verifier by applying a dedicated \texttt{Yes}/\texttt{No} self-evaluation prompt to intermediate completions, enabling verifier-guided pruning and selection with minimal additional overhead.
 This design yields a favorable compute profile: while best-of-$N$ incurs $O(NT)$ denoising cost, HTS rapidly contracts the trajectory pool from $N$ to $K < N$ after a short warm-up, resulting in near-linear scaling in NFE, approximately $O(N + KT)$ in practice.